AriFordsham/GHCWiki/records/overloaded-record-fields.md

 A [ prototype implementation](https://github.com/adamgundry/records-prototype) of the design is also available.

 The design has mostly stabilised, but there is still some work to do on the implementation.
-We hope to have it merged before the release of 7.10.
+See [notes for GHC hackers on the current status of the code](records/overloaded-record-fields/implementation#current-status).

 ## History